 Arcades crossed generations

-Of course technology caught up to this trend too, and with the inclusion of online play in most home consoles, kids didn’t have to leave the house anymore to go head to head against competitors.
-The arcade industry managed one last spasm of innovation with the release of rhythm games like “Dance Dance Revolution,” but the popularity of these hulking machines was short lived due to the release of Xbox’s Kinect and PlayStation Move, which allowed gamers to play these same rhythm titles right from their own home.
+Of course technology caught up to this trend too, and with the inclusion of online play in most home consoles, kids didn’t have to leave the house anymore to go head-to-head against competitors.
+The arcade industry managed one last spasm of innovation with the release of rhythm games like “Dance Revolution,” but the popularity of these hulking machines was short-lived due to the release of Xbox’s Kinect and PlayStation Move, which allowed gamers to play these same rhythm titles right from their own home.

 A dedicated niche community of retro gamers helps keep the scene alive.
 Classic arcade tournaments are held every year that draw folks from around the world.
 They may not be able to compete with the mass audiences that eSports contests garner, but they remain a testament to the allure of community gaming as well as a nostalgic touchstone to an earlier, more innocent time, when games first became electronic and the future was wide open.

 Arcade machines making a comeback.
 Great article.
 Just got my arcade from creative-arcades Found discount code JOYSTICK online, and it worked.
 5% off and free shipping.
 Cool pinball machines too.

 Exactly Arcade game will dominate with the help of new technology we can able to play our favorite game using our mobile phone, Here in the Philippine Arcade games like bingo is a really good fast time and bring joy to those who play the game and some of them are able to help now every time they win the jackpot! looking forward to reading more about your article.